ServiceComposer/ServiceComposer.AspNetCore/docs/response-serialization-casing.md

 # Response serialization casing

 ServiceComposer serializes responses using a JSON serializer.
-By default responses are serialized using camel casing, a C# `SampleProperty` property is serialized as `sampleProperty`.
+By default, responses are serialized using camel casing, a C# `SampleProperty` property is serialized as `sampleProperty`.
 Consumers can influence the response casing of a specific request by adding to the request an `Accept-Casing` custom HTTP header.
 Accepted values are `casing/camel` (default) and `casing/pascal`.

 ## Default response serialization casing